- Which company has the cheapest car insurance in Michigan for a bad driving record?

 | USAA | $1,514 | $2,076 |

-Progressive offers the cheapest rates for drivers with reckless driving convictions at $2,782 per year.
+Progressive offers the most affordable rates for drivers with reckless driving convictions, averaging $2,782 per year.

 | Company | Average annual premium for clean record | Annual premium for reckless driving |